 While the desired trend for both costs is downward, challenges exist in Missouri's metropolitan regions to continue toward this desired outcome.
 A comprehensive look at congestion is needed, looking beyond typical solutions of adding capacity.
+As the department adapts to limited revenue streams, the capacity for adding projects will be scarce.
 Using smarter technology to help guide motorists is a must.
 Still, the desired outcome is lower congestion costs and an indication that traffic is moving more efficiently.